-All work and materials shall be in accordance with the provisions of the General Guidelines of this contract, the Special Provisions, the North Carolina Department of Transportation - Standard Specifications for Roads and Structures (2012 or newer adopted version), the Federal Highway Administration - Manual of Uniform Traffic Control Devices (2009 with rev 1 & 2 or newer adopted version), the Federal Aviation Administration - Advisory Circular 150/5370-10F Standards for Specifying Construction of Airports (9/30/2011 or newer adopted version), and the Federal Aviation Administration - Advisory Circular 150/5370-2F Operational Safety on Airports During Construction (09/29/2011 or newer adopted version), with the exception that bid bonds are not required.
+All work and materials shall be in accordance with the provisions of the General Guidelines of this contract, the Special Provisions, the North Carolina Department of Transportation - Standard Specifications for Roads and Structures, the Federal Highway Administration - Manual of Uniform Traffic Control Devices (2009 with revisions 1 and 2 incorporated or newer adopted version), the Federal Aviation Administration - Advisory Circular 150/5370-10H Standards for Specifying Construction of Airports (12/21/2018 or newer adopted version), and the Federal Aviation Administration - Advisory Circular 150/5370-2G Operational Safety on Airports During Construction (12/13/2017 or newer adopted version), with the exception that bid bonds are not required.

-The Contractor shall keep himself fully informed of, and in full compliance with, all Federal, State and local laws, ordinances, and regulations, and shall comply with the provisions of Section 107 of the Standard Specifications for Roads and Structures.
+The Contractor shall keep itself fully informed of, and in full compliance with, all Federal, State and local laws, ordinances, and regulations, and shall comply with the provisions of Section 107 of the Standard Specifications for Roads and Structures.